dschuurman/archie-pi/README.md

 on how to install an image of the OS).

 Plug in an ethernet cable connected to the internet and power up the Raspberry Pi.
-The ethernet cable is necessary since the installation script configures the wireless interface as an open wi-fi access point.
+The ethernet cable is necessary for internet access since the wireless interface will be configured during the installation as an open wi-fi access point.

-Raspberry Pi OS Lite boots to a terminal window with a login prompt.
+Raspberry Pi OS Lite will boot into a terminal window with a login prompt.
 The default user is `pi` and the default password is `raspberry`.
 After logging into the Raspberry Pi, you may wish to change the default password by typing: